-Common Problems / Emergency Info
+Common Dental Problems & Emergency Info

 Begin by cleaning around the sore tooth meticulously.
 Using warm salt water, rinse the mouth to displace any food trapped between teeth.
-Under no circumstances should you use aspirin on the aching tooth or on the gum.
+Under no circumstances should you use aspirin on the aching tooth or on the gum!
 In the event of facial swelling, apply a cold compress to the area.
 For temporary pain relief, acetaminophen is recommended.
 Please contact us for an appointment if the pain persists more than a day.

-Cut or Bitten Tongue, Lip or Cheek
+Cut/Bitten Tongue, Lip, or Cheek

 Ice can be applied to any bruised areas.
 For bleeding, apply firm (but gentle) pressure with sterile gauze or a clean cloth.
-If the bleeding does not stop with pressure or continues after 15 minutes, go to an emergency room.
+If the bleeding does not stop with pressure or continues after 15 minutes, go to an emergency room!